mieubrisse/fire-calculator/README.md

 It accounts for inflation, different monetary needs at different points in time (e.g. you probably don't need as much money when you're 80 as when you're 40), etc.

 ### Usage
-To use, run `python early-retirement-cli.py -h` and fill in the required positional args:
+To use, run `python early-retirement-cli.py -h` and fill in the required positional args like retirement balance today, annual contribution, years-to-live, inflation, expected growth rate, etc.

+Optionally, you can also include flags to add more detail to the scenario:
+- `-i` to change your retirement income in X years (e.g. maybe when you're 60 you expect to need less money)
+- `-w` to model changes in your account balance in X years (e.g. maybe you expect to inherit some money in 10 years)
+- `-c` to model changes to your annual contribution rate in X years

+Full usage:
 ```
 usage: early-retirement-cli.py [-h] [-w years_out value] [-c years_out contrib contrib_rate] [-i years_out net_income] [--no-table]
                                current_savings annual_contribution annual_contrib_increase_rate pre_growth_rate post_growth_rate inflation_rate years_to_live net_retirement_income